ACalza/CSC309-A5/README.md

 - In the server list page, you can search servers, sort them according to their names, maps, players etc.

+- Also users can see the recommended servers listed with ranks, based on their likes.
+Servers with higher ranks, are more likely to be the users preference.

 - You can also filter them by typing into the search box on the upper right corner or into the fields under the list.

 - From the menu at the upper left corner, you can choose the number of servers to view per page.